Skip to content

 1

-Open the door
+Remove the back door

-Unlatch and open the drum door.
+Unfasten and remove the drum door.

 2